totoro-ming-lin/chiral-network/docs/reputation.md

    └─ B validates signature and verifies A's balance

 3. File Transfer (Pure P2P, No Blockchain)
-   ├─ B begins sending file chunks via WebRTC
+   ├─ B begins sending file chunks
    ├─ A receives and verifies chunks
    └─ Transfer completes when all chunks validated